neurodata/neurodata.io/content/about/agreements.md

 While these agreements are a living, breathing document, changing them costs energy for everybody, and can lead to an experience of instability.
 Consider the costs upon proposing a modification.
 If you propose one, you are responsible for getting a majority of Neurodata members to approve the change.

-## Schedule
-The following schedule is planned beginning Spring semester 2023:
-- Everyone in lab Mon & Thurs afternoon (if you can't make it, you are responsible for letting everyone know in advance).
-- Weekly jovo meetings on Mon and Thurs, sign up in advance.
-Additional meetings available as needed.
-- Lab meetings will be 12-1pm on Thursdays.
-Sign-up sheet may be found [here](https://docs.google.com/spreadsheets/d/1pysmRprg6r2ToyddZhNx3AqCHm2aeHUy949h4KkcQso/edit?usp=sharing).

 ## Activities

 ### Annual Group Hangouts